powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 They may be set for [lines](#line),
 [dangling lines](#dangling-line), [two windings transformers](#two-windings-transformer) and [three windings transformers](#three-windings-transformer).
 The active power limits are in absolute value.

-Loading limits are defined by at most one permanent limit and any number of temporary limits (zero or more).
+Loading limits are defined by one permanent limit and any number of temporary limits (zero or more).
 The permanent limit sets the current, active power or apparent power absolute value under which the equipment can safely be operated for any duration.
 The temporary limits can be used to define higher current, active power or apparent power limitations corresponding